|'Wakeup call' aids Alameda

 working in watercolors distracted her from the pain.
 She

 continued the classes, and a teacher suggested she attend

 the Academy of Art College in San Francisco.
 Her husband,

 Andrew, encouraged her as well.

-Chan spent over two years in art school with a goal of learning the
+Chan spent over two years in art school with a goal of

-story -- fill her home.
+incorporating symbol and story -- fill her home.
 At first, she

-"Then I realized I was not an illustrator because they are hired to
+"Then I realized I was not an illustrator because they are hired

-to be a fine artist," she says.
+wanted to be a fine artist," she says.

-Chan was limited to working in watercolors because oil paints
+Chan was limited to working in watercolors because oil

-of artist John Arbuckle.
+ultra-realistic paintings of artist John Arbuckle.